fbaierl/scalajs-i18n-rx/readme.md

     * Changes the language to display.
     * @param locale the language to display
     */
-  def changeLanguage(locale: Locale): Unit = engine.activeLanguage() = locale
+  def changeLanguage(locale: Locale): Unit

   /**
     * @return a set of all languages available
     */
-  def availableLanguages: Set[Locale] = engine.availableLanguages.now
+  def availableLanguages: Set[Locale]

   /**
     * @return the currently active language
     */
-  def activeLanguage: Locale = engine.activeLanguage.now
+  def activeLanguage: Locale

   /**
     * Loads a PO file.
 Adds the given language to the dictionary.